Gender-affirming hormone therapy

 Eligibility for GAHT may require an assessment for gender dysphoria or persistent gender incongruence; many medical institutions now use an informed consent model, which ensures patients are informed of the procedure process, including possible benefits and risks, while removing many of the historical barriers needed to start hormone therapy.
 Treatment guidelines for therapy have been developed by several medical associations.
+However, many transgender people of all ages safely obtain and administer hormone therapy to themselves (DIY transgender hormone therapy) without recourse to institutional 'gatekeepers'.
+This helps them to overcome legal barriers to care, and to obtain higher, more effective dosages and a wide range of medications.

 Non-binary people may also engage in hormone therapy in order to achieve a desired balance of sex hormones or to help align their bodies with their gender identities.
 Many transgender people obtain hormone replacement therapy from a licensed health care provider, while others obtain and self-administer hormones.

 Requirements

 The formal requirements to begin gender-affirming hormone therapy vary widely depending on geographic location and specific institution.
 Gender-affirming hormones can be prescribed by a wide range of medical providers including, but not limited to, primary care physicians, endocrinologists, and gynecologists.
 Requirements to be prescribed these hormones generally include a minimum age.
 According to the Endocrine Society, there has been little research on taking cross-sex hormones before the age of about 14.

 Historically, many health centers required a psychiatric evaluation and/or a letter from a therapist before beginning hormone replacement therapy.
 Many centers now use an informed consent model that does not require any routine formal psychiatric evaluation, but rather focuses on reducing barriers to care while ensuring a person can understand the risks and benefits of treatment.
 Some LGBT health organizations, including Chicago's Howard Brown Health Center and Planned Parenthood, advocate for this type of informed consent model.

 The World Professional Association for Transgender Health (WPATH) Standards of Care, 7th edition, note that both of these approaches to care are appropriate.